Treatment Foster Care

 - Able to pass child abuse and criminal history clearance

-- If you are single, you may be asked to identify a backup support person that will be able to pass all background checks and assist with your child as necessary
+You must be able to identify a backup support person that will be able to pass all background checks and assist with your child as necessary

 - One-on-one training in your home once a child is placed